Posts

 Every victim loses productivity from the start of the attack until it is fully resolved.
 Whether or not you pay, you still need to conduct a full sweep of all of your systems to ensure the ransomware has been removed.
 Otherwise, you risk reinfection.

-For organizations that pay the ransom, they still suffer the time and cost of decrypting and validating files, a process that can consume days or weeks of IT resources.
+For organizations respond and pay the ransom, they still suffer the time and cost of decrypting and validating files, a process that can consume days or weeks of IT resources.
 If you choose not to pay, you have the cost of recovering data from before the attacks and re-creating lost information across all of your servers, systems, and applications.
 We recently spoke with a company that lost less than 6 months of data.
 After three months, they are still working to recreate lost files and transactions as they have no way of knowing if they have missed any.

 A ransomware attack can cost tens of thousands of dollars to clean up.
 Attacks may also damage valuable customer and vendor relationships and result in higher bookkeeping, accounting, and legal fees.

-Learn more …
+Learn more

 You can protect your business against ransomware attacks.
 In our new eBook, a Business Guide to Ransomware, you will learn how malware spreads, the different types of ransomware proliferating today, and what you can do to avoid or recover from an attack.
 Hiding your head in the sand does not work, because today’s ransom seekers play dirty.
 Make sure your organization is prepared.